 Moderator can provide summary of 2nd round here.
 Note that recommended decisions on tdocs should be provided in the section titled ”Recommendations for Tdocs”.

+Sub topic 4-1 Optimization to channel bandwidths for each NR band

+Further discuss the necessity of modification in the draft CR.
+If agreed, it should be started from Rel-17.